 8. Seafood Forks

 A seafood fork (a.k.a. lobster pic) is for picking and pulling the meat out of tough parts of the lobster, like the knuckle.
-Although, not a big piece of meat, knuckle meat is worth every bit of effort.
+Although it is not a big piece of meat, knuckle meat is worth every bit of effort.
 A cocktail fork will also work.
 Your fingers will work even better for pushing the meat out of the shell.
 A nifty trick is to use the back end of a fork or spoon to pop the meat out of the shell.
-Perhaps the best use of the seafood pick is for dipping the fresh cooked meat in a bowl of hot butter.
+Perhaps the best use of the seafood pick is for dipping the freshly cooked meat in a bowl of hot butter.

 9. Rolling Pin

-No you will not be using the rolling pin for dough to make lobster pizza!
+No, you will not be using the rolling pin for dough to make lobster pizza!
 Use it to simply roll out the meat from the lobster’s legs.
-If you don’t have a rolling pin try a wine bottle.
+If you don’t have a rolling pin, try a wine bottle.
 The leg meat can also be eaten by simply sucking out the meat like a straw.

 10. Towels and Napkins

-Since cracking lobsters is a messy job be sure to have plenty of paper towels close by.
-Dish towels come in handy for moving a hot pot, lifting the lid and cleaning up.
-As mentioned above you can also use a towel to protect yourself from shell fragments and splashes when cracking, breaking and cutting the shell.
+Since cracking lobsters is a messy job, be sure to have plenty of paper towels close by.
+Dish towels come in handy for moving a hot pot, lifting the lid, and cleaning up.
+As mentioned above, you can also use a towel to protect yourself from shell fragments and splashes when cracking, breaking, and cutting the shell.

 Get Cracking at your Lobster Party